Is PrizeGrab A Fake Scam, Or Legit Money Maker?

 But these are the sorts of sites that I would have avoided.

-I would tend to go to individual businesses and companies online directly, mainly as there are lots of scam sitess online.
+I would tend to go to individual businesses and companies online directly, mainly as there are lots of scam sites online.

 I’d heard many people complain about the odds of winning on sites similar to this.

-At my most active point, I would enter thousands of sweepstakes each and every month.
+At my most active point, I would enter thousands of sweepstakes/prize draws each and every month.
+Yup – thousands!

 The chances of winning are always slim, so just entering a few here and there won’t give you a good chance.